 Limitation of Crude Firing Arrangement

-- Turn on will be show and cannot occur near to zero voltage.
+- Turn on will be shown and cannot occur near zero voltage.

-Practical firing circuits use the switching action of transistor to generate triggering pulse.
+Practical firing circuits use the switching action of the transistor to generate a triggering pulse.

 Simple Firing Circuit Using Transistor